shubhamgajbhiye1994/Machine_Learning_Models/README.md

 3) Airplane Crash Severity (Imbalance Classification) Prediction Details : Here the Airplane Crash dataset has been given which is imbalance data.We need to predict the severity of airplane crash.
              The dataset taken from HackerEarth ML Competition.
-   Refer file name :- Severity Challenge.rar
+   Refer file name :- Severity Challenge.rar  New modified algo - Severity Challenge-Part2.rar

 4) EDA and Aanlysis of Different Linear Regression Models Details : Different Linear Regression models are used for comparision for model performace and How EDA help us to analyz data,decision